-Our lab incorporates these new techniques to generate pure and stable GPCRs and joins them to our already established and powerful biophysical and structural tools.
-We employ protein crystallography techniques to determine high-resolution GPCR structures and study receptor and receptor-ligand interactions in direct binding assays - surface plasmon resonance and isothermal chemical denaturation.
-Collectively, these data enable us to learn about the mechanisms of functional regulation and ligand-binding properties of the GPCR target of interest.
-In addition to studying GPCR function, pure and stable GPCRs are used to pan Fab and nanobody libraries.
-Initial hits from these efforts are then characterized to filter out conformation-specific binders, which can be used as crystallization chaperones or as conformational biosensors in live cell imaging applications.
+Our lab uses state-of-the-art technologies to generate pure and stable ion channels and joins them to our already established and powerful biophysical and structural tools.
+We employ cryo-electron microscopy to determine high-resolution ion channel structures and direct binding assays (such as surface plasmon resonance, NMR, ITC and isothermal chemical denaturation) to probe ion channel-ligand interactions.
+Collectively, this data enables us to learn about the mechanisms of functional regulation and ligand-binding properties of the ion channel target of interest.
+In addition to studying ion channel function, we pan Fab and nanobody libraries.
+Initial hits from these efforts are then characterized to filter out conformation-specific binders, which can be used as tool conformational chaperones or as conformational biosensors in live cell imaging applications.